The food you eat is more powerful than you think. Need proof? About 30 to 40 percent of all cancers can be prevented by healthy eating.

 Smoking meat may add flavor to the food, but it also creates carcinogens called polycyclic aromatic hydrocarbons (PAHs).
 These compounds alter the DNA and cause cancer.
 To put it into perspective, PAHs are also found in cigarettes smoke and car exhaust fumes.7 Why should they be in your food, too?

-According to a 2017 study, smoked meats increase the risk of breast cancer, especially in obese and overweight women.8 In breast cancer survivors,
+According to a 2017 study, smoked meats increase the risk of breast cancer, especially in obese and overweight women.8 In breast cancer survivors, smoked food can increase mortality.9 Consumption of smoked food is also linked to gastric cancer, emphasizing the dangers of smoked meat.10.

 3. Refined And Artificial Sugars